probably-not-porter/datavis/README.md

 b. ```pkg install nodejs```
 c. ```pkg install nano```
 4. clone the repository.
-3. Follow the format below to create a pool.js file inside the `datavis` directory.
+3. Follow the format below to create a .env file.
 4. Use `npm install` inside the directory to install dependencies.
 5. Use `node index.js` to run the server.
 6. open `localhost:3000` in your browser.

-## Pool.js file (public/js/pool.js) should look like:
+## .env file should look like:
 ```
 DBNAME=[database user name]
 DBHOST=[database host name]